nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 ## Additional PR features in the Log Window

-When integrated to a repository, *Log* window of your repository, you can interact with Pull Requests in the following ways:
+When integrated to a repository, the **Log Window** allows interaction with Pull Requests in the following ways:

 - Above the **Branches View**, a hosting provider specific icon will appear.
 Clicking on the icon will force a refresh of PR and branch information from the server.
 - To create a pull request, click on a branch and use **Create Pull Request** from the context menu of the **Branches** view.
-- On the **Log Window**, the *Branches View* will show available Pull Requests:
+- On the **Log Window**, the **Branches View** will show available Pull Requests:

 ![Pull Requests under the Log Window Branches View](../images/Integrations-Branches-PullRequests.png)

-- To work with the PR on the Hosting Provider web site, click on the Pull Request to open the context menu, and select *Open in Web Browser*
+- To work with the PR on the Hosting Provider web site, click on the Pull Request to open the context menu, and select **Open in Web Browser**
-- To work with these pull requests locally in SmartGit (e.g. to review their commits, or Merge or Reject them):
+- To work with these pull requests locally in SmartGit (e.g. to review their commits, or **Merge** or **Reject** them):
-  - the commits in the PR can be fetched by invoking *Fetch* from the context menu of the pull request.
+  - the commits in the PR can be fetched by invoking **Fetch** from the context menu of the pull request.
   - This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, *Virtual Merge Commit* between the base commit from which the pull request has been forked and the latest (remote) pull request commit.
-  - The virtual merge commit is represented by a diamond icon in the *Graph View* of the **Log Window**.
+  - The virtual merge commit is represented by a diamond icon in the **Graph View** of the **Log Window**.

 ![Pull Requests under the Log Window Branches View](../images/Integrations-PullRequest-VirtualMergeCommit.png)

   - Clicking on the *Virtual Merge Commit* in the *Graph View* of the **Log Window** will allow you to view the result of the PR in the *Files View* and the [*Compare View*](../GUI/Compare-View.md) as per any normal commit.
-  - You can remove the local *Virtual Merge Commit* by using the *Drop Local* command by either clicking on the Pull Request in the *Branches View*, or clicking on the diamond icon in the *Graph View*.
+  - You can remove the local *Virtual Merge Commit* by using the **Drop Local** command by either clicking on the Pull Request in the **Branches View**, or clicking on the diamond icon in the **Graph View**.

 ### Reviewing a Pull Request from within the SmartGit Log Window